watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 -	Node-RED on Bluemix (Bluemix is IBM’s Platform as a Service) Both ways are described here, but to save time for these labs it is recommended to use Node-RED on Bluemix.

+Note that Node-RED in Bluemix will behave slightly differently than Node-RED stand-alone:

+The sets of available nodes differ, Bluemix has extra nodes for DB access, but does not expose the File nodes.
+Node-RED in Bluemix stores its persistent data (flows, libraries, credentials) in the co-installed Cloudant database named nodered.
+When using a Cloudant node with Node-RED on BlueMix, the list of available instances is automatically listed.
+Node-RED in Bluemix has built-in credential management, so you don't have to worry about exposing your services authentication data, they will be filled-in automatically from the services' credentials defined for the application in Bluemix.

 ###Installation and running Node-RED

 Here is described how to install Node-Red in the stand alone way of working, for Using Node-RED in Bluemix, nothing has to be installed.
 A Node-RED app has to be deployed.